Chemical Pregnancy: What’s That?

 It’s true that it’s easier to treat a condition if the cause is known.
 Since chemical pregnancy comes with no definite cause, any form of treatment could be a long shot.
 But the good news is, a good number of chemical pregnancies go unnoticed and the women go on to have healthy pregnancies after that.
 In cases of chemical pregnancies during ART, at least some experts feel that a chemical pregnancy at the beginning of the treatment could be a positive sign that the sperms and egg are doing their job.
 But it’s definitely a cause for concern if it is recurring, in both spontaneous and assisted pregnancies.
 In such cases, depending on the cause, treatments like fibroid surgery (if fibroids are present), baby aspirin (to increase the blood flow to the uterus) or hormone treatments (if it’s due to hormone imbalance) are suggested.9

-For some couples, psychological counselling is suggested to get over the emotional impact of multiple chemical pregnancies.10
+For some couples, psychological counseling is suggested to get over the emotional impact of multiple chemical pregnancies.10

 Nothing can go wrong easily in pregnancies if the couples are healthy.
 Minor lifestyle changes can take care of chemical pregnancies.
 So, eat healthy, sleep well, manage weight by exercising regularly and have a diet rich in folic acid or supplement the diet adequately.

 So, good luck with your next attempt!